Speaker

 Cleveland, Ohio, United States

-Mike started his career as a developer and is closing in on 20 years working in multiple languages and at various points as a front end dev, back end dev, security consultant, DBA, tester, and even a run as a terrible UI/UX designer.
+Mike started his career crawling in ceilings running network cable and in the over 20 years since has worked in multiple languages and at various points as a front end dev, back end dev, security consultant, DBA, tester, project manager, and even a run as a terrible UI/UX designer.

 Area of Expertise